• Skip to secondary menu

 You need to cut that, whatever it is that is causing you to be stressed and is pushing you to burnout.
 It could be as simple as too much curriculum work and not enough fun.

-For me, there are some key times that I get close to burn out: August with the planning, February/March where I can see how much we many lessons we have finished, and how many lessons are left to “finish” along with how much time we have left of the year.
+For me, there are some key times that I get close to burnout: August with the planning, February/March when I can see how much we many lessons we have finished, and how many lessons are left to “finish” along with how much time we have left of the year.

-*I used quotes around finish, because we do not have to finished every lesson, and sometimes it is better for everyone to stop early.
+*I used quotes around finish because we do not have to finish every lesson, and sometimes it is better for everyone to stop early.

 Too many extra-curricular activities – I have seen families burn out a lot over this one.
 Too many activities, too much driving here and there, too much trying to make everyone’s schedules work together.